This post may contain affiliate links. Please read my disclosure policy.

 - Greek yogurt or cottage cheese – another great protein-packed option!

-- Chocolate chips – swap out the berries for mini chocolate chips for an extra sweet breakfast.
+- Chocolate chips – add mini chocolate chips on top for an extra sweet breakfast.

 - Powered sugar – adds a tiny amount of sweetness but makes it feel so fancy!